What is vulnerability scanning?

 And when staff use their own equipment (known as BYOD or ‘bring your own device’) to connect to the corporate network, you will have less control over the configuration of their security settings.

-It is also essential to keep your VPN (virtual private network) software up to date to ensure staff have secure remote access to corporate systems.
+Keeping your VPN (virtual private network) software up to date is also essential to ensure staff have secure remote access to corporate systems.

 Can a vulnerability scan help identify vulnerabilities on my website?

 Vulnerability scans can be used to find software known to be vulnerable and infrastructure that has been incorrectly configured.
 For instance, it could reveal that the version of Apache Web Server running requires updating or that communication ports have been left exposed that don't need to be.
 A vulnerability scan cannot detect errors in the logic of the website, such as text fields that accept malicious data.

 To comprehensively assess a website's security, a skilled ethical hacker who is experienced in web application testing should conduct a penetration test.
 These tests should be performed regularly and after changes to the applications have taken place.